Drainage System MCQ Quiz - Objective Question with Answer for Drainage System - Download Free PDF

 Drainage System Question 3 Detailed Solution

-The correct answer is The Indus.Key Points
+The correct answer is Ravi.

 Additional Information

-- Indus River system:
+- Indus River System

 Drainage System Question 4: